politan/politan/README.md

 - JavaScript – Mastering the art of writing code that works in mysterious ways (thanks, JS).
 - HTML/CSS – Crafting beautiful layouts that break as soon as I test them on Internet Explorer.
 - Angular/Vue.js – Because having one front-end framework isn't chaotic enough.
-- Enthusiast of AI (OpenAI & Claude) – always looking for ways to integrate intelligent solutions into development.
+- Enthusiast of AI – always looking for ways to integrate intelligent solutions into development.
 - Security Enthusiast – Passionate about keeping code safe, hunting for bugs, and breaking things (ethically, of course).
 ```